-DIY Christmas decorations start at an early age with most of us making our first in elementary school.
+Creating a DIY Christmas decoration starts at an early age with most of us making our first one in elementary school.
 I still have some of the ornaments that my kids had made over the years and they are always my favorite to put on the tree.
-The one of a kind personalization that goes in to creating is what makes crafting so special and gives a stronger sentimental feeling when the decorations are pulled out each year.
+The one of a kind personalization that goes in to creating is what makes crafting so special.
+It also gives a stronger sentimental feeling when the decorations are pulled out each year.

-If you like to collect vintage items, this feeling can be even more compounded if you can use some of your collected treasures to make a Christmas decoration.
+If you like to collect vintage items, this feeling can be even more compounded.
+Incorporating some of your collected treasures to make a Christmas decoration creates more sentimentality.
 There is a reason that you were drawn to purchase or collect the vintage item in the first place but maybe you haven’t been quite sure what to do with it after obtaining it.
 I have had a craft room full of small treasures that I had collected over the years that I thought I could use with decorating in some way.
 At the time I usually don’t know how but figure it will come to me at some point.